-On-campus students may be penalized for excessive absences.
-A student who misses the equivalent of more than three (3) weeks of the scheduled class sessions will fail the course.
+On-campus students may be penalized for excessive absences, whether the absence is excused or not.
+A student who misses the equivalent of more than three (3) weeks of the scheduled class sessions will fail the course (FW) unless the student has a "B" average or higher in the course.